raspberry-pi-maker/VoIP-related-codes/FreeSWITCH/TLS sRTP/TLS_sRTP.md

 # TLS SIP signaling test

-Before applying SRTP, let's save what we've done so far and test if tls is working properly.
+Before applying SRTP, let's save what I've done so far and test if tls is working properly.
 The test terminal used was a PortSIP softphone.

 <br>